devsarahgeo/Airline-Delay-Prediction-using-AWS-HIVE-Python/README.md

 # ✈️ Airline Delay Analysis and Prediction

-## 📌 Project Overview
-This was a team project, where each team member analyzed flight delay data for a specific year individually.
-The final step involved combining results across multiple years and individually building prediction models to forecast airline delays.
-In the end, we chose the best prediction model based on performance.

-### Main Objectives
+## 🧭 Executive Summary
+This group project focused on analyzing and predicting U.S. airline delays using large-scale flight data.
+Each team member worked on a specific year, and all results were later combined to identify delay trends across multiple years.
+The goal was to understand delay patterns, determine the most efficient airports and carriers, and build predictive models to forecast potential flight delays.

+### 💼 Business Problem
+Flight delays cause significant operational inefficiencies and customer dissatisfaction.
+The project aimed to:

-- Identify the **airports** and **carriers** with the lowest delay times.
+- Identify airports and carriers with the lowest delay times.

-- Compare **arrival vs. departure** delays for airports.
+- Compare arrival vs. departure delay trends.

-- Build and evaluate **prediction models** to classify whether a flight would be delayed or not.
+- Predict whether a flight would be delayed or not using historical data.

+By addressing these objectives, airlines and airports can make data-driven decisions to minimize future delays and improve customer experience.

 ---

-## 🔧 My Contribution (2005 Dataset)
+## ⚙️ Methodology (2005 Dataset)

 ### 1. Data Preparation (AWS EMR + Hive)
 - Uploaded multiple input CSVs to **Amazon S3** for centralized storage.
-- Set up **Apache Hive** on **AWS EMR** to query and transform the raw flight data.
+- Configured **Apache Hive on AWS EMR** to query and transform the raw flight data.
-- Created Hive **external tables** for structured access to the S3 data.
+- Created **Hive external tables** for structured access to the S3 data.
-- Processed, cleaned, and aggregated the flight records to generate a final **analysis-ready CSV** for the year 2005.
+- Processed, cleaned, and aggregated the flight records to generate a final **analysis-ready dataset** for the year 2005.

 ### 2. Exploratory Analysis (Hive SQL)
-- Wrote Hive SQL queries to answer key project questions:
+- Used Hive SQL to answer key analytical questions:
   - Top 3 airports with the lowest delay time.
   - Top 3 carriers with the lowest delay time.
-  - Comparison of **arrival vs. departure** delays.
+  - Comparison of **rrival and departure delay patterns**.

 ### 3. Modeling (Prediction Task)
-- Downloaded my processed dataset and combined it with my teammates’ datasets (covering multiple years).
+- Combined the 2005 dataset with teammates’ datasets from other years.
-- Built **classification models** to predict whether a flight would be delayed or not.
+- Built **classification models** in Python (Scikit-learn) to predict whether a flight would be delayed.
-- Tested and compared different prediction algorithms to evaluate performance.
+- Tested multiple algorithms and selected the **best-performing model** based on accuracy and F1 score.

 ---

-## 📊 Tech Stack & Skills Showcased
+## 🧠 Skills & Tech Stack
-- **AWS S3** – Data storage and management.
+- **AWS S3** – Data storage and versioning
-- **Hive on AWS EMR** – Data querying, transformation, and SQL-based analysis.
+- **Hive on AWS EMR** – Distributed querying and data transformation
-- **Python (Pandas, Scikit-learn, etc.)** – Machine learning model development.
+- **Python (Pandas, Scikit-learn)** – Model building and evaluation
-- **Team Collaboration** – Communicated and worked with team members efficiently to combine datasets and results.
+- **Team Collaboration** – Data integration and performance comparison across multiple contributors
+- **Data Analysis & Visualization**: Used Excel for insight generation from the large-scale dataset

 ---

-## 🚀 Outcome
+## 📈 Results
-- Delivered insights into delay patterns across **airports** and **carriers**.
+- Identified airports and carriers with consistently **low delay averages**.
-- Compared **arrival vs. departure** delay patterns for airports.
+- Compared **arrival vs. departure** delay patterns across airports.
-- Developed predictive models capable of identifying potential delays.
+- Developed machine learning models capable of predicting flight delays with solid performance metrics.
 - Gained hands-on experience in **big data processing**, **SQL on distributed systems**, and **applied machine learning**.

-## Please refer ppt to see the steps taken for this project.
-Please refer the .ipynb file to see the code
+## 📂 Resources
+- Presentation (PPT): Detailed project steps and workflow visualization.
+- Jupyter Notebook (.ipynb): Data processing, model training, and evaluation code.